sailfish009/bsdf/SPEC.md

 * Provides direct access to blobs via file object for lazy loading or efficient updating.
-* Provides a way to stream binary data (via a blob at the end of the file that can be appended to without problems).
+* Provides a way to stream binary data (via a blob at the end of the file that can simply be appended to).

 ## The format

 * 4 Identifier bytes: ASCII "BSDF", equivalent to an uint32 1112753222 big endian
   or 1178882882 little endian.
+* Two variable size unsigned integers indicating major and minor version numbers.
+Currently 2 and 0.
 * 1 or 9 bytes: size of converter names block.
 * the data
 * N strings (see below) of converter names.